The New Challenge of Recruiting and Retaining Police Officers

 The perception of police officers has been controversial recently, but more importantly, a new challenge is arising.
 Recruiting and retaining police officers has grown to be a big challenge among law enforcement.
 Why?
 Law enforcement is becoming less of a desirable career choice due to diminishing pay and benefits, the physical and emotional toll of the job, and of course the negative light that has been cast on police by the media over the past decade.

-Let’s dive deeper into the many challenges that law enforcement agencies are facing regarding recruiting and retaining police officers.
+Let’s dive deeper into the many police recruiting challenges that law enforcement agencies are facing.

 There are a few challenges that are making it difficult for agencies to recruit and retain new officers.
 As the baby boomer generation has begun to retire, police stations are beginning to feel the effects.
 With so many police officers retiring, a lot of these stations are being left understaffed.
 Understaffed police departments may mean longer shifts for current police officers, which can result in fatigue or a lack of judgment in certain situations.
 Over time, this could become dangerous for both police officers and the communities they’re serving.